1816

 From the end of the 18th century, as watch mechanisms became more precise, master watchmakers paid increasing attention to the aesthetics and legibility of their creations.
 Louis Moinet was no exception.
 The layout of the subsidiary counters on his compteur de tierces already anticipated the modern configuration of 20th-century chronographs.
 It established the perfect balance between functionality and design as a genuine measurement interface.

 The contemporary version of the dial remains faithful to this functional architecture.
-It uses the same layout as that designed by Louis Moinet.
-The subsidiary dials for the small seconds and the 30-minute instantaneous totaliser are arranged horizontally on the top half of the dial on either side of the stationary central chronograph hand.
+It uses the same layout as that designed by Louis Moinet himself.
+The subsidiary dials for the small seconds and the 30-minute instantaneous totaliser are arranged horizontally on the top half of the dial on either side of the central chronograph hand.
 They overlook the 12-hour totaliser.
 The composition is well balanced, with each counter featuring a satin-brushed so-called annular dial with Arabic numerals.
 The same finishing is used for the minute scale, which is divided into increments of six minutes punctuated with ten blackened nickel cabochons.

 Engraving has made it possible to precisely inscribe the dial markings, the name of the timepiece – 1816 – and the name Louis Moinet, reproduced in the typography of the original creation.